 How do I create a pet-friendly garden?

-Your garden is the perfect place to enjoy with your pets.
-However, while you may be in the safety of your home, there are a number of hazards present in your garden which could harm your pet.
+Your garden is the perfect place to enjoy with your pets while spending time at home.
+However, while you may be in the safety of your own space, there are a number of hazards present in your garden which could harm your pet.

-Here are a few cat and dog-friendly garden ideas to help protect your garden and keep your pet safe.
+Here are a few cat and dog-friendly garden ideas to help keep your pet safe while enjoying the outdoors.